askhat-aubakirov/snps-count/README.md

 # snps-count
 17.05.2022
-Developed to be used for bachelor thesis on SNPs analysis
+Python script developed to be used for bachelor thesis on SNPs analysis

 Input files are ".snp" formatted files from UGENE "Export consensus variations" operation.